MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailMessage.md

 New-MailMessage -Mailbox tony@contoso.com
 ```

-In Exchange Server 2010, this example creates an empty e-mail message in the Drafts folder of Tony's mailbox because no subject or message body is specified.
+In Exchange Server 2010, this example creates an empty  message in the Drafts folder of Tony's mailbox because no subject or message body is specified.

 ### -------------------------- Example 4 --------------------------
 ```